TiffanyYong/course-notes/README.md

 ## ECON 468 Final Review

-I will be giving a Final Review Session for ECON 468 (Econometrics I - Honours) on **December 1st, 6PM–8PM** at an as of yet unknown location.
+The final review session has been given, recording here:

 The notes for this session are named "econ468-final-review-[date]" where [date] is when I last updated the notes.
-I will be keeping an errata log here, just in case I make any grevious error (I really, really hope not).
-To **download the file**, click on the file name and click download at the top right.
+I will be keeping an errata log here.

 If there are any errata, or if you have any questions, **please email me at tiffany.yong@mail.mcgill.ca**.

-Feel free to star my repo if you have a github account :P.

 ### About the notes